ggjk26/PyUTAU/README.md

  - Able to normally import UTAU Voice Libraries (Testing "OpenUTAU用日本語統合ライブラリー", can runs fluently)
  - Edit & Create Lyrics
  - As a Python package, you must place it in the root directory of your project.
- - You needn't install any packages from pip, just playing music will have another packages

 Start Page
 ```python